maksimsarychau/mcp-zebrunner/README.md

-"Get test case MCP-45 details and validate its quality" "Show me all test cases in suite 18708 that need improvement" "Validate test case MCP-67 and suggest specific improvements"
+"Get test case MCP-45 details and validate its quality" "Show me all test cases in suite 18708 that need improvement" "Validate test case MCP-67 and suggest specific improvements" "Find test cases with title containing 'login' to review authentication tests" "Get test cases from suite 491 with high priority for today's testing"
 ```

 #### Test Case Creation & Improvement